balubao/BESE394/README.md

 7. **W7_Methylation:** Includes group report for methylation section.

 8. **Final Project**: Includes the report and presentation for the final project.
+The repository for the project could be accessed using the following link: https://github.com/anagonzalezalvarez/Bioinformatics_Pipelines/tree/main/Project